jwfanDL/jwfanDL/_pages/about.md

 # 📖 Educations
-- *2020.09 - 2023.04 (now)*, Master candidate at Beijing University of Posts and Telecommunications.
+- *2020.09 - 2023.06*, Master at Beijing University of Posts and Telecommunications.
 - *2016.09 - 2020.06*, Bachelor at Beijing University of Posts and Telecommunications and Queen Marry University of London.

 # 🎖 Honors and Awards